Sustainable marketing is no longer ‘just a trend’ that companies can choose to follow.

 The idea behind KLM’s sustainable marketing campaign:

 You might be surprised that the Dutch flight carrier made it to the list.
-It’s KLM’s ‘Fly Responsibly’ campaign that affords it the spot.
+However, it’s KLM’s ‘Fly Responsibly’ campaign that affords it the spot.

 In this marketing campaign, KLM asks passengers to think twice before flying KLM.
 And to instead consider going by rail or bus.

 The idea behind the campaign is comparable to Patagonia’s ‘Do not buy this jacket’ campaign.
-With the difference that KLM is also asking passengers to (at least sometimes) choose to travel with their indirect competitors.
+Therefore, with the difference that KLM is also asking passengers to (at least sometimes) choose to travel with their indirect competitors.

 Why does it work?